shraddhansupanda/ship_classifier/README.md

 # ship_classifier
-A gui application in which  you upload a photo of a ship ,my application will detect which ship it is
+A gui application in which  you upload a photo of a ship in the browser ,My application will detect which type of ship it is a battle ship,cruiser,oil tanker,cargo ship or a carrier.